mojuru-app/mojuru-website/docs/guides/mojuru-plus.md

 # Mojuru Plus Guide

-This guide explains how to **unlock Mojuru Plus** after making a donation.
+This guide explains how to **unlock Mojuru Plus** after leaving a tip.

 > [!IMPORTANT] Announcement
 > In celebration of the app release, **Mojuru Plus is temporarily available for all users!**